Jim Dennison

-James L. Dennison (born February 5, 1938) is a former American football and baseball coach, player, and college athletics administrator.
+James L. Dennison (born February 5, 1938) is an American former football and baseball coach and college athletics administrator.
 On November 11, 2012, Dennison retired as the head football coach at Walsh University in North Canton, Ohio.
 He had held that position since February 11, 1994, the year before the school's football team began play in 1995.
 From 1973 to 1985, Dennison was the head football coach at the University of Akron.
 He was also the head baseball coach at Akron in 1966.
 Dennison served as the athletic director at Akron (1986–1993) and Walsh (1993–2007).
 He played college football and college baseball at the College of Wooster, from which he graduated in 1960.